lmcrean/lauriecrean_v3/public/ReadmeText/CoachMatrix.md

 <details><summary><i>issue</i></summary>

-### Expecting to be able to access django admin panel and add social accouunt <!-- omit in toc -->
+### Expecting to be able to access django admin panel and add social accouunt

 opening admin panel by adding standard `admin/` extension to local preview port URL.
 This is expected to lead to classic [django admin panel.](https://www.programink.com/static/img/django-admin-login.png)